mend-toolkit/sca-cleanup-tool/README.md

   -i INCLUDED_PRODUCT_TOKENS, --includedProductTokens
                     List of included products
   -g ANALYZED_PROJECT_TAG, --AnalyzedProjectTag
-                    Analyze only the projects whose contain the specific Mend tag (key:value) -v ANALYZED_PROJECT_TAG_REGEX_IN_VALUE, --AnalyzedProjectTagRegexInValue
+                    Analyze only the projects whose contain the specific Mend tag (key:value).
+Case sensitive.
+  -v ANALYZED_PROJECT_TAG_REGEX_IN_VALUE, --AnalyzedProjectTagRegexInValue
-                    Analyze only the projects whose match their tag key and the tag value contains the specified value (key:value)
+                    Analyze only the projects whose match their tag key and the tag value contains the specified value (key:value).
+Case sensitive.
                     Note: This was originally broken in the original ws-cleanup-tool.
 The functionality was adjusted to work as originally written.
 The naming convention is a misnomer but was kept to avoid breaking existing integrations.
   -r DAYS_TO_KEEP, --DaysToKeep
                     Number of days to keep in FilterProjectsByUpdateTime or number of copies in FilterProjectsByLastCreatedCopies